xiix0/scam/README.md

-You will be held hostage by a radical group.
+You love your home and want it to be beautiful.